germanbrew/terraform-provider-hetznerdns/docs/index.md

 ### Optional

-- `apitoken` (String, Sensitive) The Hetzner DNS API token.
+- `api_token` (String, Sensitive) The Hetzner DNS API token.
 You can pass it using the env variable `HETZNER_DNS_API_TOKEN` as well.
 - `enable_txt_formatter` (Boolean) Toggles the automatic formatter for TXT record values.
-Values greater than 255 bytes needs to be chunked and quotes separetly.
+Values greater than 255 bytes needs to be chunked and quotes separately.
 You can pass it using the env variable `HETZNER_DNS_ENABLE_TXT_FORMATTER` as well.
 Default: true
 - `max_retries` (Number) The maximum number of retries to perform when an API request fails.
 You can pass it using the env variable `HETZNER_DNS_MAX_RETRIES` as well.
 Default: 1